L3G0-42/syntax-error/README.md

 run ./total in terminal

-this is a game in which you can play with cpomputer with youor hand gestures
+this is a game in which you can play with computer with your hand gestures